OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 * name
 * codename
 * arguments
+* tags

 This profile can have these optional parameters:

-* tags
 * excludedTags

 Expression profile needs the `expr`  `arguments`.
 This argument will contain the expression to execute.
 If the value returned by the expression is null, it will pass to the next profile `DICOM basic profile`.
 If the value returned by the expression is an action, it will execute the action.
-If the `tags` parameter is not defined, the expression will be executed on each tag present in the DICOM.
 See the profile example below.

 ```yaml
 name: "Example"